 Mould spores grow on decaying matter, inside and outside the house.
 The mould itself is not an allergen but the spores it releases cause an allergic reaction for most people suffering with allergies.
 Mould multiplies by producing microscopic spores, which are 3 – 200 microns in size.
 These mould spores then get airborne and will grow further mould in places where the conditions are right, i.e. places that are wet and dark.
 There are many different kinds of mould and it can be found anywhere in the house.
 Mould spore allergy symptoms can occur throughout the year as the spores are released when there is a sudden rise in temperature in a moist environment.
 A good allergy air purifier will capture mould spores before they can settle and grow more mould colonies, so a high airflow rate for the allergy air purifier is recommended.

 In order to achieve the best performance from your allergy air purifier, you should have a clear idea where the unit will be used.
 The room size is an important factor when selecting an allergy air purifier.
-The higher the filtration efficiency of the allergy air purifier the less air exchanges will be required to clean and maintain good air quality in your room.
+The higher the filtration efficiency of the allergy air purifier the fewer air exchanges will be required to clean and maintain good air quality in your room.

 Achieving two complete air exchanges (while being conveniently quiet enough) per hour should be an absolute minimum.
 If the allergy air purifier has a less than ideal filtration efficiency (i.e. less then 99.95% at 0.3 microns) or is not leakage free, then more air changes will be required to achieve a significant reduction in allergens in the air.
 Most allergy air purifiers we tested will need to produce about 4 – 6 air exchanges per hour, with 2 air exchanges being only acceptable for the most efficient HEPA air purifiers.